CovertLab/wcEcoli/docs/create-pyenv.md

    results.
 Unfortunately, that means WCM simulation results and bugs can vary across platforms.

-   The simplest setup is to `pip install` numpy and scipy from binary "wheels" **without** the `--no-binary numpy,scipy` option.
+   The simplest setup is to `pip install` numpy and scipy from precompiled binary "wheels", that is,
+   **without** the `--no-binary numpy,scipy` option.
 This uses their default BLAS library -- usually an embedded copy of OpenBLAS.
 This is usually the way to go.

-   (You can use a package manager to install a specific version of the OpenBLAS library to help with consistency or bug fixes.
-On macOS 13.3+, the macOS Accelerate library has suitable APIs to replace OpenBLAS.
-There are reports of a dramatic speedup on Apple Silicon, but numpy 1.24.3 is not quite ready to use it.
-Accelerate will become numpy's default choice on macOS 14+.)
+   You can use a package manager to install a specific version of the OpenBLAS library to help with consistency or bug fixes.

+   On macOS 13.3+, Apple's Accelerate library has suitable APIs to replace OpenBLAS and it should run faster **but** numpy 1.24.3 is not quite ready to use it.
+An upcoming numpy release should work correctly on Accelerate when installed with `--no-binary` on macOS 1.13.3+ or installed from binary wheels on macOS 14+.

    Then link numpy and scipy to your chosen BLAS library the way `cloud/docker/runtime/Dockerfile` _optionally_ does when building the